Deepika14145/Deepika14145/README.md

 </details>

 <p align="center">
   <b>Thank you for visiting my profile!
-If you appreciate my work. 😊</b>
+If you appreciate my work, consider buying me a coffee or tea. 😊</b>
 </p>

 <p align="center">